The Wrong Missy

 The film was released on Netflix on May 13, 2020, and received mostly negative reviews from critics.
-Some found praise for Lapkus's performance.

 Plot

 In Portland, Tim has a blind date with Melissa, nicknamed Missy, who turns out to be extremely strange, and her oddball behavior turns out to be both dangerous and disastrous.
 Her wild antics force Tim to sneak out of the restaurant through a bathroom window, thereby dislocating his ankle.

 Three months later, Tim bumps into a beautiful and successful woman (also named Melissa) at the airport.
 They connect over drinks, finding out they have nearly everything in common and seem to be perfect for each other.
 She gives him her number.

 After a series of intimate texts, he eventually invites Melissa to his work retreat in Hawaii.
 However, Missy shows up on the plane, and Tim realizes he had been texting the wrong Melissa the whole time.
 The antics start again as Missy forcibly gives him a tranquilizer and, when he awakens, she is giving him a handjob.

 On the corporate retreat in Hawaii, the new CEO, Jack Winstone, greets everyone at the welcome party.
 When Missy makes an appearance, she is awkward and wild, and seems to always leave Tim in embarrassing situations in front of his boss and colleagues.
 Back at their room, he awakens from another tranquilized state to her on top of him, riding him cowgirl style.
-She often becomes reckless and intoxicated and her behavior results in humiliation for Tim.
+She often becomes reckless and intoxicated and her behavior humiliates Tim.